zincware/ZnTrack/docs/source/jupyter.rst

 Jupyter Support
 ===============

-Node provides experimental Jupyter notebook support for DVC.
+ZnTrack provides experimental Jupyter notebook support for DVC.
 This allows for the use of DVC without writing custom packages.

-To provide Node functionality within Jupyter Notebooks, we convert the notebook into a *.py file and then extract the class definitions.
+To provide ZnTrack functionality within Jupyter Notebooks, we convert the notebook into a :code:`*.py` file and then extract the class definitions.
-For every Node class defined a file in :code:`src` is generated.
+For every ZnTrack class defined a file in :code:`src` is generated.
 These files will be used by DVC to run the stage.

 Because copying the content to a new file can cause major issues and there